scottypeterson420/mont-ror-builds/README.md

   with_process_timestamp_attribute :anonymized_at
 end
 ```

+Set process status attribute to `nil` to disable the behavior. `nil`.
 ### Skipping the processed records
 In some cases, it's desirable to skip already processed records.
-You can opt-in to this behavior by declaring `without_processed` within the `schema` block.
-When declared, the processing dataset query will be extended with a condition that excludes already processed records (ie. `where(Remont.process_timestamp_attribute => nil)`)
+You can enable this behavior by declaring `without_processed` within the `schema` block.
+When declared, the processing dataset query will be extended with a condition that excludes already processed records.
 ```ruby
 schema model: User do
   without_processed
   # ...
 end
 ```
+Configure processing status attribute before declaring the `without_processed`.
+An error will be raised otherwise.
 ### Callbacks
 Custom pre-processing or post-processing behavior can be declared using `before` and `after` callbacks.
 ```ruby